nasa/openmct/docs/src/guide/index.md

 services they need to reach.
 Most commonly this means providing the path or URL to an external service.

-Configurable parameters within Open MCT Web are specified via constants (literally, as extensions of the `constants` category) and accessed via dependency injection by the scripts which need them.
+Configurable parameters within Open MCT are specified via constants (literally, as extensions of the `constants` category) and accessed via dependency injection by the scripts which need them.
 Reasonable defaults for these constants are provided in the bundle where they are used.
 Plugins are